tigerfarm/arduino/Altair101/development/ProcessorDev10/README.md

 + The control switch functions were updated to work as expected:
 ++ STOP, RUN, STEP, EXAMINE, EXAMINE-NEXT, DEPOSIT, DEPOSIT-NEXT.
 ++ Can STOP a program.
 Then flip RUN and the program will continue.
-++ EXAMINE, EXAMINE-NEXT, DEPOSIT, DEPOSIT-NEXT, all set the program counter.
+++ EXAMINE, EXAMINE-NEXT, DEPOSIT, DEPOSIT-NEXT, all use and set the program counter properly.

 --------------------------------------------------------------------------------
 Cheers